Notice

 Scenario 1: Return asset contract agreements

-This section describes functionality and the behavior in case a user requests contract agreements from Trace-X via the Trace-X contracts API (/contracts).
+This section describes the functionality and behavior when a user requests contract agreements from Trace-X via the Trace-X contracts API (/contracts).

 return all contracts